weewx/weewx/docs_src/utilities/wee_import-weathercat.md

     * `windchill`

     !!!
 Note
-        If a field in the WeatherCat monthly .cat file has no data then the corresponding WeeWX archive field will be set to `None/null`.
+        If a field in the WeatherCat monthly .cat file has no data the corresponding WeeWX archive field will be set to `None/null`.

 * The following WeeWX archive fields will be populated from other settings or configuration options: